The reason I’ve done my last Ironman 12 times:

-We don’t really like talking about this, but anyone who has raced an Ironman distance triathlon knows, or is at least familiar with, the death march.
+That little voice inside that say’s “never again” always arrives on the run.
+Anyone who has raced an Ironman distance triathlon knows, or is at least familiar with, the death march.
 For newbies, the death march is also known as the marathon leg of the race.
 During the marathon you will undoubtedly find near half the field, trudging along at a walkers pace, or just outright walking.
 They appear as well clothed zombies, their blank stares read “how much farther is this thing?”
 You see, they wanted to do Ironman, but Ironman is doing them.
 Don’t believe for one second, that I have not been among these living dead.
-During my first I-man, I was walking along the out portion of the marathon, doing the march, when my training partner and friend who was traveling the back portion of the out and back yelled at me “you didn’t come here to walk”.
+During my first I-man, I was walking along the out portion of the marathon, doing the march, when my training partner and friend who was miles ahead and traveling back to the finish yelled at me “you didn’t come here to walk”.
 Easy for you to say was my first thought, but I began to slowly run and recovered enough to have a second thought.
 “How did I get to this point?”
-After my finish and proclamation of “I will never do that again”, I spent the off season formulating a plan.
-My plan would keep me from walking on an I-man course ever again.
+After my finish and a proclamation of “I will never do that again” I had a change of heart.
+I then spent the off season formulating a plan that would keep me from walking on an I-man course ever again.
 Here are 5 important points of that plan.

 Spend more time on the run training: Prioritize your training to the run.
 Ironman is a runners sport.
 When you’re training you have three disciplines to prepare for, the run training is, most likely, the first to go.
 Out spinning 50 on the bike is easier than running 10, but if you opt for the bike and not the running shoes on those important training days, you will Zombie on race day.